ilanddev/wildfly-debian/README.md

 ## Installing the Wildfly Package via PPA

-If the `java8-runtime` virtual package dependency is not already satisfied on the system them you may want to first install the `oracle-java8-installer` package from the `webupd8team/java` ppa:
+If the `java8-runtime` virtual package dependency is not already satisfied on the system them you may want to first install the `openjdk-8-jre-headless` package:

-    sudo add-apt-repository ppa:webupd8team/java
-    sudo apt-get update
-    # Optionally, pre-accept the Oracle license so you are not prompted to do so during the installation:
-    echo oracle-java8-installer shared/accepted-oracle-license-v1-1 select true | /usr/bin/debconf-set-selections
-    sudo apt-get install oracle-java8-installer oracle-java8-set-default
+    sudo apt-get install openjdk-8-jre-headless

 Install wildfly:

-    sudo add-apt-repository ppa:ilanddev/wildfly
+    sudo add-apt-repository ppa:ilanddev/wildfly-12
     sudo apt-get update
     sudo apt-get install wildfly